A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-- Transfer 5-10 seeds to each beaker or test tube.
+3. Transfer 5-10 germinating seeds to each of two beakers or test tubes.